Docter60/dr_opt/README.md

 * batch and bash scripts create vs2019 (Solution) and gmake2 (Makefile) files respectfully

 ### Installing
-* Copy the dr_arg header and source files into a project
+* Copy the dr_opt header and source file (not test.cpp) into a project

 ## Example
 ---